 Luckily, PG&E recently abandoned these plans temporarily.
 According to Shinjini Menon, Director of Energy Policy for Southern California Edison, the microgrid plans would have cost 13 times more than alternative solutions and would not include clean energy technologies, so they have decided not to move forward with a microgrid deployment for the 2020 wildfire season.
 Looks like we are on our own.

 Now many Californians are taking matters into their own hands and installing solar with battery storage.
 Many residents want the ability to use clean energy that they’ve created on their roofs to help them last in another power shut off event.
-Greentech Media reported that last year in the fourth quarter, solar installer Sunrun installed batteries on half of Bay Area home solar projects and 30% on all solar installations statewide.
+Greentech Media reported that last year in the fourth quarter, solar installer Sunrun installed batteries on half of Bay Area home solar projects and 30 percent on all solar installations statewide.
 Though solar and storage have a large upfront cost, in the long run, the investment saves money over time since it will decrease energy bills year-round.
-Since there’s a large amount of solar and storage in the state, the best course of action would be to use this network of distributed energy resources (DERs) to power our homes during PSPS instead of relying on diesel generators and natural gas.
+Since there’s a large amount of solar and storage in the state, the best course of action would be to use this network of distributed energy resources (DERs) to power our homes during Public Safety Power Shut-offs instead of relying on diesel generators and natural gas.

-There are many ideas about how to utilize the decentralized grid during power shutoffs.
-Sunrun recently revealed their decentralized grid concept that would create distribution islands utilizing solar and battery backup.
+There are many ideas about how to use the decentralized grid during power shutoffs.
+Sunrun recently revealed their decentralized grid concept that would create distribution islands using solar and battery backup.
 Vote Solar also outlined why solar and storage are better for a more clean and resilient grid system.
 Even PG&E has approved a 1GWh Tesla battery facility along the central coast.
 With new technologies available, local and state governments must secure community clean energy resilience– not just leave it to people to try to save themselves.
 Statewide policy can help make it happen.

 Two bills supported by The Climate Center as part of our Climate-Safe California campaign are currently in the California legislature and are key to Community Energy Resilience: